dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     effectively marginalized from society by design. and this can be measured with analytics and social media data analysis.
   - name of factor being measured? ~social mobility?~

-###

-- a paradox of aristocracy (subsequent generations gradually lose the traits that allowed them to achieve their position in society)
-- a paradox of social circumstances: today people are pushed towards the left in response to poverty, but never in human history have we had more tools at our fingertips for self-empowerment
-  - when was the last time you bought an encyclopedia? seriously?
-  - simultaneously, tech ventures model their business models around pushing content and monetizing our attention. but Americans need to look at poverty realistically. this will be easier if we have metrics on time utilization that correlates circumstance with behavior. the true causes of poverty are sobering. we often have more control over it than we realize or want to admit.
-    - I've never received a dollar from the federal government, so I can say whatever the fuck I want here.

 ### why does it matter today?